 and is effective as if made by the registered proprietor.
 The registration of such a transfer may be prevented or delayed by the presence on the Register of caveats and memorials prohibiting dealings.
 The effect of these documents is discussed separately below.

-2 Effect on caveats
+2 Effect on encumbrances1

 - when lodged prior to the Property (Seizure and Sale) Order:

 an absolute caveat must be withdrawn.
 Subject to claim caveats may be withdrawn or they may be noted as encumbrances on the transfer;

 - when lodged subsequent to the Property (Seizure and Sale) Order and without the consent of the Sheriff:

 a caveat lodged specifically to prevent the sale will delay registration until withdrawn, removed or lapsed.
 All other caveats are automatically removed.

 - when lodged subsequent to the Property (Seizure and Sale) Order and with the consent of the Sheriff: